 Types of PCOS

 The way PCOS shows in patients is very variable.
 Women with the same blood results and ovarian picture on ultrasound can have very different menstrual cycles from one having a totally normal cycle to complete amenorrhea (no menses).
 The effects on the long run can also be very different.

 Polycystic Ovaries Treatment

-We can’t reduce it, but through proper nutrition and weight control, many women with PCOS can avoid the development of diabetes and cardiovascular problems.
+We can’t completely prevent them, but through proper nutrition and weight control, many women with PCOS can avoid the development of diabetes and cardiovascular problems.

-Bedaya Hospital has considerable experience in helping women with PCOS, by working to reduce the symptoms of the disease and help them get pregnant.
-Hospital’s specialists are also developing a pregnancy program for people with PCOS and helping to solve this problem.
+Bedaya Hospital has considerable experience in helping women with PCOS.
+With good patient compliance we can set up a plan to reduce the symptoms of the disease and help them get pregnant when needed.
+Bedaya’s multidisciplinary team are also developing a protocol for PCOS patients seeking pregnancy.